smallstep/hello-mtls/docs/kafka/topics/server_auth.md

 $ openssl pkcs12 -export -in {{ server_cert }} -inkey {{ server_key }} -name {{ server_name }} > server.p12
 ```

 Next, use `keytool` to create a Java KeyStore (JKS) with the certificate and key for use by Kafka.
 You'll be prompted to create a new password for the resulting file as well as enter the password for the PKCS12 file from the previous step.
-You can delete the PKCS12 file after.
 Hang onto the new JKS password for use in configuration below.

 ```shell-session
 $ keytool -importkeystore -srckeystore server.p12 -destkeystore kafka.server.keystore.jks -srcstoretype pkcs12 -alias {{ server_name }}